If Apple’s trying to milk you to the bone, it’s because of a Grand Metaphysical Purpose. What? You didn’t know?

 It wasn’t supposed to be that long though… But I couldn’t stop.
 The falsehood of this video is so enormous that I had to try and disprove it all.

 So, how does The Grand Theory of Apple look now?
 Not so Grand, right?

 As for the next (third) volume of the “Apple, The Forbidden Truth” series, I’ve decided to make 2 books out of it instead of just one.
-There will be 4 volumes, total.
-Too many things to cover and the #iPhoneSlow scandal is still bothering me.
-I can’t seem to find a good way to approach it, yet.
+So, there will be 4 volumes, total.
+Too many things to cover and the #iPhoneSlow (Throttle Gate) scandal is still bothering me.
+I can’t seem to find a good way to approach it yet.
 Frustrating.

 What will be Vol. 3 main topic?
 Apple’s devices and OSes in-security: How they’re in fact full of vulnerabilities and are far from being impervious to malwares.
 They’re targeted by plenty… And we’ll try and demonstrate how Apple users are in fact LESS secure than Android/Windows ones!

 The fourth volume will be on the “It Just Works” myth and we’ll talk about un-intuitiveness, limitations, and all the problems affecting Apple products from #donglelife to the #ThrottleGate (explaining its TRUE reasons… And no, it’s not because “all batteries age with time”).

 You’ll be as floored with the revelations (some which you can’t find anywhere else) in these two as with those present in the first 2 volumes (available on Amazon)… I would say even more so.
 And, no, I’m not just saying it.

 Anyway, see you soon for more REAL news and analyses on Apple, its products and its fanboys…